MatisTecher/Irregular_sudoku/README.md

 The first thing to do is to create the sudoku grid with 9 rows and 9 columns 5 (We used the "lentgh" and the maplist command).
 Then we have to specify that the elements in the grid can only be between 1 and 9.
 As for the normal sudoku, each elements following a row or a column have to be distinct (for this we use the combination of "maplist" and "all_disctinct" command).
 However, unlike the normal sudoku, blocks are not regular 3x3 subgrid so we have to define the irregular blocks as in the example above where elements of each blocks also have to be distinct (I used the "all_distinct" command for each blocks).

-Finally I recreated the irregular sudoku on prolog giving it a name sudoku1.
+Finally I recreated the irregular sudoku on prolog giving it the name "sudoku1".
 And to solve it you need to use the command below directly on SWI-Prolog:

 sudoku1(S), sudoku(S), maplist(label, S), maplist(portray_clause, S).